mirkokiefer/diff-merge-patch/README.md

-#diff-merge-patch
+# diff-merge-patch

 [![Build Status](https://travis-ci.org/mirkokiefer/diff-merge-patch.png?branch=master)](https://travis-ci.org/mirkokiefer/diff-merge-patch)

 [![NPM](https://nodei.co/npm/diff-merge-patch.png)](https://nodei.co/npm/diff-merge-patch/)

-Diff, merge and patch sets, ordered lists, ordered sets and dictionaries in JavaScript:
+Diff, merge and patch sets, lists, ordered sets and dictionaries in JavaScript:

-- diff(before, after) - returns you all changes in 'after' since 'before'
+- `diff(before, after)` - returns you all changes in 'after' since 'before'
-- merge(diffs) - 3-way merging of multiple diffs on the same base object
+- `merge(diffs)` - 3-way merging of multiple diffs on the same base object
-- patch(before, diff) - patches an object using a (merged) diff
+- `patch(before, diff)` - patches an object using a (merged) diff

-##Design goals
+## Design goals

 - **its all just diffs**: merge should only need diffs as input and returns itself a new diff
 - **no magic**: make any merge conflicts explicit to cater for different conflict resolution mechanisms
 - **be commutative**: the order of diffs in a merge should not matter